MelonicOverlord/aeughweb/readme.md

 # Super Smash ÆÜGH

 A simple game made in HTML, CSS and JS that features an arrow key-controlled pufferfish.
 The pufferfish has to eat food around the map while being chased by Gordon Ramsay.
-The game is currently in development, and as of currently NOT playable.
+The game is currently in development, and as of right now NOT playable.

 ### Origins:
 Super Smash ÆÜGH originated from: https://github.com/MFHKiwi/super-smash-aeugh.